MaineGeneral Harm Reduction Program

 - Need: To reduce deaths from opioid overdoses in rural Maine.

-- Intervention: The MaineGeneral Harm Reduction Program provides community education and training for healthcare staff and first responders in rural Kennebec and Somerset counties.
+- Intervention: The MaineGeneral Harm Reduction Program provides community education/training for healthcare staff, first responders, community agency staff, and community members in rural Kennebec and Somerset counties.

-MaineGeneral's service area spans nearly 5,000 square miles from central Maine to the Canadian border.
+MaineGeneral's primary service area spans nearly 5,000 square miles from central Maine to the Canadian border.
 First responders report that it can take up to 30 minutes for emergency medical services to arrive on scene, which can be too late in the event of an overdose.
-Maine law requires people to have a prescription in order to obtain naloxone (a drug that reverses opioid overdoses), which is a barrier for many people who lack primary care.
+While Maine law no longer requires people to have a prescription in order to obtain naloxone (a drug that reverses opioid overdoses), the rural nature of the state is a barrier for many people who lack primary care.
 This vast geographic region faces additional challenges, such as healthcare professional shortages and persistent stigma, that impact access to treatment for opioid use disorders.

-The MaineGeneral Harm Reduction Program works to reduce these overdoses by educating medical staff, first responders, and the public on accessing and administering naloxone and accessing substance use treatment.
-The program received funding from the Federal Office of Rural Health Policy (FORHP) Rural Opioid Overdose Reversal Grant Program (ROOR).
+The MaineGeneral Harm Reduction Program works to reduce overdoses by educating medical staff, first responders, and the public on accessing, distributing, and administering naloxone and accessing substance use treatment.
+The program has received grant funding from the Federal Office of Rural Health Policy (FORHP) Rural Opioid Overdose Reversal Grant Program (ROOR), the Rural Health Opioid Program (RHOP), and the Rural Communities Opioid Response Program to continue and expand this work.

 The Harm Reduction Program provides: